rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

    print(lst) # lst is unchanged, as this specific UDF could not run on the GPU [10]
    ```
-- `cudf.pandas` (and cuDF in general) is currently only compatible with pandas 1.5.x
+- `cudf.pandas` (and cuDF in general) is currently only compatible with pandas 1.5.x.

 ## Can I force running on the CPU?

+To run your code on CPU, just run without activating `cudf.pandas`,
+and "regular pandas" will be used.

-If needed, GPU acceleration may be disabled when using cudf.pandas for testing
+If needed, GPU acceleration may be disabled when using `cudf.pandas`
-or benchmarking purposes.
-To do so, set the `CUDF_PANDAS_FALLBACK_MODE`
+for testing or benchmarking purposes.
+To do so, set the
-environment variable, e.g.
+`CUDF_PANDAS_FALLBACK_MODE` environment variable, e.g.

 ```bash
 CUDF_PANDAS_FALLBACK_MODE=1 python -m cudf.pandas some_script.py
 ```

-## When should I use cudf.pandas vs using cudf directly?

-- Although it largely mimics the pandas API, cuDF does offer some functionality
-that is not directly supported by pandas.
-If you need access to this
-functionality, you will need to use the `cudf` package directly because you
-cannot use `cudf` and the `cudf.pandas` module in the same script

-- If you know that all the functionality you require is supported by cudf and you
-do not need the additional pandas compatibility promised by cuDF's pandas
-compatibility mode (e.g. join ordering) then you will benefit from
-increased performance by using `cudf` directly.